Obamacare and Medicare Advantage: What You Need to Know

 The passage of Obamacare allowed Medicare Advantage to function fundamentally as it had before.
-Medicare Advantage, also called Part C, is another way to way to get your Original Medicare (Part A and Part B) benefits through a private insurance company approved by Medicare.
+Medicare Advantage, also called Part C, is another way to get your Original Medicare (Part A and Part B) benefits through a private insurance company approved by Medicare.
 Medicare Advantage plans got their name in 2003 with the passage of the Medicare Modernization Act (MMA).
 Some Medicare beneficiaries choose Medicare Advantage plans because they might offer benefits Original Medicare doesn’t cover, such as routine dental, routine vision, and prescription drug coverage.
 Most Medicare Advantage plans are HMOs (health maintenance organizations).
-Some Medicare Advantage plans may advertise $0 plan premiums but with Medicare Advantage you must continue to pay your Part B premium (and Part A premium if applicable).
+Some Medicare Advantage plans may advertise $0 plan premiums, but with Medicare Advantage, you must continue to pay your Part B premium (and Part A premium if applicable).

 Obamacare and Medicare Advantage plans: healthcare.gov Marketplace